PMHPP Linkage Programs: Gateways to an Early Start

 - Other minimum admissions requirements required of all other RUSVM students as set forth in http://www.rossu.edu/veterinary-school/admissions/getstarted.cfm

-Students are required to have all pre-requisite courses done (with the exception of one that could still be in progress) at the time of application.
+Students are required to have all pre-requisite courses completed, with the exception of one course that may be in progress, at the time of application.

-Students have the option to apply either via VMCAS or directly through the Ross website, but VMCAS GPA calculation rules will still apply.
+Students have the option to apply either via VMCAS or directly through the Ross website, but VMCAS GPA calculation rules will apply regardless of the application path.
 Students are required to obtain a letter of endorsement from the PMHPP to be included with their Ross application.

 Note: Final decision for admission into this early assurance program is at the sole discretion of Ross.

 - RUSVM will allow students to apply to other schools during the same application cycle.
 This is not an exclusive linkage.

 - RUSVM will give waive application fees for eligible individuals who apply, except where prohibited by law.

 - RUSVM will also give priority consideration for available scholarships to eligible individuals admitted to RUSVM who qualify.